Office Administrator Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for office administrators in Minnesota?

 Large Minnesota-headquartered employers with established HR and legal infrastructure are the most consistent sponsors.
-UnitedHealth Group, Mayo Clinic, Target, 3M, and U.S. Bancorp have all filed for administrative roles through H-1B and other work visa programs.
+UnitedHealth Group, Mayo Clinic, Target, 3M, and U.S. Bancorp have all filed for administrative roles through H-1B visa and other work visa programs.
 Healthcare systems and Fortune 500 corporations are generally better positioned to manage sponsorship than smaller regional businesses.

 Which visa types are most common for office administrator roles in Minnesota?